tan-zhihao1/kickpi-book/rk3576/en/02-Getting_Started_Guide/01-KICKPI_Cloud_Storage_Introduction.md

 **2-Image**

 It supports system images for Android14, Debian12, and Ubuntu2404.
 Update the motherboard's system by burning the image.
-Refer to the "Image Burning" section for instructions.
+Refer to the "Image Flashing" section for instructions.

 **3-SoftwareData**